Product Designer • Modena Estonia OÜ • Tallinn

 Across all products, the interface emphasized progressive disclosure, distinct visual language, and clear separation between expected returns and guarantees.

-Results and Impact
+Results

-After one year, the platform had become a central funding channel for Modena.
-Beyond the numbers, the platform reduced the need to actively search for investors and enabled the launch of business loan and credit products that were previously limited by funding.
+Within one year, the platform became a central funding channel for Modena, covering €4M of the loan portfolio and enabling the launch of business loan and credit products previously constrained by capital availability.